The Other Side of Instability

 History

-- Recurrence: Instability with overhead activity.
+- Recurrence: Instability or apprehension with overhead/ABER activity.

 Examination